chennnyl/asm-popola/README.md

 `popola` takes the role of a kind of PPU -- it is responsible for managing and interpreting VRAM, input, etc., while `devola` handles the underlying code execution.

-## TODOs:
-Some examples use unimplemented features.
-These include
 - Offsetting the index `XY` quasi-register using `+N` notation
-- The 16-bit arithmetic instructions `adxy` and `sbxy`

 ## Popola System Specifications
 - **Memory**: 64KiB (16-bit addresses), split into ~60KiB of user memory and 4KiB of VRAM